mmistakes/minimal-mistakes/_posts/2017-02-12-software-by-design.md

 ## There are three things that matter in software design: defer, defer, defer... ##

-Every design decision we make gets encoded in our software. every time we decide something it ends up having an impact on the code. every decision embedded in that software is a decision we have to live with and maintain.
+Every design decision we make gets encoded in our software.
+Every time we decide something it ends up having an impact on the code.
+Every decision embedded in that software is a decision we have to live with and maintain.

 If the basis for a decision proves inaccurate or changes then there is a cost in changing the software to reflect the new reality.